*This post originally appeared on Mind the Product.

 When going into uncharted territory, focusing on ROI too early can be lethal as you risk either killing a fledgling idea with premature monetization or under-valuing your innovation efforts.
 The only way to truthfully predict ROI is to look at existing markets, pulling the organization back to incremental work.

-To generate successful innovation outcomes, we must lay the foundation of innovation culture within the firm, and there are several key questions that we can ask:
+To generate successful enterprise innovation outcomes, we must lay the foundation of innovation culture within the firm, and there are several key questions that we can ask:

 Who exactly are your potential customers?